XenonPy/Tklib2/README.md

 As stated earlier, Tklib2 is under multiple licenses: just read the license per-distro.

 ## Updates
-* v0.2: The first beta has now been released!
+* v0.3: The first beta has now been released!
 This version adds textboxes and some improvements.
-* v0.3: This alpha release adds colored labels, images, and more!
+* v0.2: This alpha release adds colored labels, images, and more!
+* v0.1-nodocs: Basic functionality.
+This release doesn't include docs.

 ## Contributing
 If you'd like to contribute to Tklib2, follow the guidelines in CONTRIBUTING.md